dotsunited/jquery-twitter-timeline/Readme.md

-twitter timeline
+twitterTimeline
 ================

-Twitter timeline is a jQuery Plugin to displays the last tweets of a twitter user that comes with a lot of configuration options
+twitterTimeline is a jQuery plugin to display the last tweets of a twitter user that comes with a lot of configuration options.
+Instead of the twitter search API this plugin uses the `GET statuses/user_timeline` from the API as the search does not return tweets older than a week

 Basic usage
 -----------